qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 ### SfDataGrid OnLoaded event handler

-SfDataGrid Loaded event is needed to initialize these event handlers, which are not RoutedEvent handlers and can not be initialized in xaml.
-Also GridCopyContent and GridPasteContent event handlers must be initiated.
+The SfDataGrid Loaded event is needed to initialize these event handlers, which are not RoutedEvent handlers and cannot be initialized in XAML.
+The GridCopyContent and GridPasteContent event handlers must also be initialized.

 ```csharp
   private void DataGrid_OnLoaded(object? sender, EventArgs e)